mikjf/transaction_volumes_forecasting/docs/index.rst

-.. six_transaction_volumes_forecasting documentation master file, created by sphinx-quickstart.
+..
+SIX documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-six_transaction_volumes_forecasting documentation!
+SIX documentation!
 ==============================================

 Contents: